jahnvi1017/tableau_project/README.md

-# Covid-19 Tableau_Project
+# Covid-19 Tableau + SQl Project

+# Tableau Visualizations

-#### I have created 8 visualizations to analyze and understand the effects of Covid-19 in India and Globally.
+#### I have created 8 visualizations to analyze and understand the effects of Covid-19 in India and Globally using Tableau.

 This is the simple demonstration of how we can create different and interesting charts, visuals and dashboards from same data.